haveno-dex/haveno/README.md

 <a href="https://majesticbank.sc"><img src="/media/sponsors/mb.png" title="MajesticBank" alt="MajesticBank logo" width="100px"></a>
 <a href="https://beldex.io"><img src="/media/sponsors/beldex.jpg" title="Beldex" alt="Beldex logo" width="100px"></a>

+*Note: Sponsors are generous donors that contributed substantially to the Haveno project.
+Being listed as a sponsor doesn't necessarily imply endorsement.*

 ## Support

 To bring Haveno to life, we need resources.
 If you have the possibility, please consider donating to the project: